pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 <div class="mt">
 {{% md %}}

-### Use the `devs` ServiceAccount
+### Use the Developers ServiceAccount

-In [Identity][crosswalk-identity] we demonstrate how to create typical ServiceAccounts for use in Kubernetes.
+In [Identity][crosswalk-identity] we demonstrate how to create typical ServiceAccounts for use in Kubernetes, and how to configure access control on the ServiceAccounts by using [Predefined GKE Roles][gke-predefined-roles] for Kubernetes RBAC.

-We created a `devs` ServiceAccount for cluster administrators with root privileges, that will be tied into Kubernetes RBAC.
+We created a `devs` ServiceAccount for developers with limited privileges that will be tied into Kubernetes RBAC by GKE for us.

 Authenticate as the `devs` ServiceAccount from the [Identity stack][gcp-identity-stack].